 The Discussion Paper identifies how the Precinct's boundary has been aligned with the 1:100 flood zone.
 It is proposed to use the PMF as the buildable flood level for the Precinct.
-Atorraie considers this to be too strict and out-of-step with the approach taken by Penrith City Council and the Department for other nearby sites.
-Atorraie is also concerned that this could require it to undertake a higher level of assessment for development on Lot 33 (affected by the PMF only - refer to Figure 2 below), when this would not usually be required.
+We consider this to be too strict and out-of-step with the approach taken by Penrith City Council and the Department for other nearby sites.
+We are also concerned that this could require us to undertake a higher level of assessment for development on our lot (affected by the PMF only - refer to Figure 2 below), when this would not usually be required.